sahdevgrover/terraform-basic-to-advanced-resources/11_Day11/Readme.md

 variables.tf file has :

-variable "instance_name" {}
+variable "instance_name" {
+type = number
+}

-In this case, the instance_name is undefined, as you can see.
+In this case, the instance_name has a type = number, as you can see.

 🔖 Additionally, the terraform.tfvars file has :

 instance_name = "sahdev-123"

-✔️ Here, the value for instance_name is not an identification number.
+✔️ Here, the value for instance_name is not an identification number so it will throw an error as the type specified is a number but in .tfvars we have specified the string value with a number, which is not acceptable.

-✔️ When you run a terraform plan, you will get an error.

 🔖 Now, let's improve the above code to make it work correctly: